elunna/nerfhack-changelog/README.md

 * all werefoo in animal form get infravision
 * wargs have a thick hide
 * werefoo revert back to their base form when killed (SLASH'EM)
-* werefoo can occasionally summon rabid breathren
+* werefoo can occasionally summon rabid brethren
 * werewolves and weretigers have a higher level and difficulty, stronger attacks
-* wraiths also no longer "stalk" the player and follow them across levels (Dyna)
+* wraiths also no longer "stalk" the player and follow them across levels (Dynahack)
 * the wumpus is now unique to the ranger quest and much scarier; it also now appears in a random room in the Ranger's locate level
 * wumpus is now huge with a thick hide; strengthened bite attack from 3d6 to 6d9; increased difficulty
-* xans can't fly (dnh)
+* xans can't fly (dNetHack)
 * xorns have flanking
-* yellow and black light explosions are directionless (xnh)
+* yellow and black light explosions are directionless (xNetHack)
 * yellow molds puff out stunning spores when hit

-* wood nymphs are slightly slower than average, lower difficulty (xnh)
+* wood nymphs are slightly slower than average, lower difficulty (xNetHack)
-* water nymphs are slightly higher level and difficulty (xnh)
+* water nymphs are slightly higher level and difficulty (xNetHack)
-* mountain nymphs are higher level, faster, and higher difficulty (xnh)
+* mountain nymphs are higher level, faster, and higher difficulty (xNetHack)
-* hill giants are lower level and difficulty (xnh)
+* hill giants are lower level and difficulty (xNetHack)
-* stone giants are slightly stronger and can wrest boulders out of the ground (xnh)
+* stone giants are slightly stronger and can wrest boulders out of the ground (xNetHack)
-* fire giants get an active fire attack (xnh)
+* fire giants get an active fire attack (xNetHack)
-* frost giants get an active frost attack (xnh)
+* frost giants get an active frost attack (xNetHack)
-* storm giants get an active ranged lightning attack (xnh)
+* storm giants get an active ranged lightning attack (xNetHack)

 ### Delayed stoning for all footrice effects
 * This was ported from EvilHack with extensions.
 * Instant petrification has been removed both for the player and for monsters (keep in mind this only applies for footrice, NOT for Medusa's gaze!)
-* Instead, wherever a monster or player would have been insta-killed, a stoning timer is started for 5 turns.
+* Instead, wherever a monster or player would have been instakilled, a stoning timer is started for 5 turns.
 * This applies for every instapetrification effect: touching a footrice corpse, being knocked into a footrice
 * Footrice only inflict slow stoning for the player and for monsters